 Applicants who file their applications online must still visit the Service point of Finnish Immigration Service to verify their identity and to present the originals of the documents attached to their applications.
 Please note that you must pay the registration fee when submitting the application.
 This also applies to applications filed through the online service; the application will not be processed before the fee of 54€ is paid.

-Citizens of Nordic countries do not need to register at the local police station; instead, they must register at the Local Register Office (Maistraatti) within a week.
+Citizens of Nordic countries do not need to register at the local police station or in the immigration service; instead, they must register at the Local Register Office (Maistraatti) within a week.
 If a Nordic citizen needs a Finnish identity number, s/he can get it from the Local Register Office.

 For further information: